Most people think Russian is hard to learn.

 The main benefit of this is that you can speak faster.
 Your sentences will sound ‘fluent’ a lot faster, since you almost cannot make mistakes with putting words in the wrong spot.

-In the end, this allows you to become fluent faster, than if you were to learn a fixed word order language, such as German.
-Those languages tend to have many little word order rules that are difficult to grasp.
+In the end, this allows you to sound fluent faster, than if you were to learn a fixed word order language, such as German French or Spanish.
+Those languages tend to have many word order rules that are difficult to grasp.

-Not with Russian.
+Not with the Russian language.
 Once you understand cases a bit, you can simply forget about the word order part.

 There are a couple of things that you need to take into account though: